Bitdribble/bitdribble-doc/source/install.rst

 - libcurl-devel.

-The ``libmicrohttpd`` package needs to be compiled from sources, since it is unavailable at this time as a Cygwin package.
-Download the libmicrohttpd-0.9.60 or later package from https://ftp.gnu.org/gnu/libmicrohttpd, untar it, and at a Cygwin bash terminal run ``configure`` followed by ``make`` and ``make install``.
+Additional packages not included in the Cygwin distribution must be compiled from sources, running ``configure`` then ``make && make install``.
+Following package needs to be compiled from sources:

+- libmicrohttpd version 0.9.60 or later.

 Then, in a Cygwin bash terminal, do the following: